amandaguglieri/hackinglife/docs/README.md

 Nevertheless (and to be fair) this idea is deeply inspired by [Lyz-code](https://github.com/lyz-code) and their [Blue book](https://lyz-code.github.io/blue-book/).
 Thanks to this inspiring, polished, and... overwhelming repository I've found a way to start making sense of all my notes.
 Kudos!

-Finally, I would like to mention that a lot of this content is not original, meaning that I've copied so many paragraphs from different sources.
+>Finally, I would like to highlight that this content may not be entirely original, as I've included some paragraphs directly from different sources.
+Most of the time, I've included a section at the top of the page to quote sources.